 Next, always give the saw a thorough inspection before renting it to a customer.
 If you can catch a bent arbor shaft or a loose blade before starting up the machine, you can prevent damage and decrease the need for an extensive repair.

 Likewise, a little lubrication goes a long way.
 Keeping the blade shaft bearings lubricated is one of the most important daily maintenance procedures.
 These bearings should be greased at the end of every work day.
 Many experts recommend giving each bearing two pumps of grease while the machine is still warm from operation, if possible, and while the shaft is turning over at idle speed.
 It's important to note that over greasing can blow out the bearing seal and ruin the bearing, so don't overdo it.

 Oil levels should be checked daily.
 With dry cutting, you may need to change oil more frequently than you would with wet cutting because of the ingestion of dust in the engine.

 Making sure the blade shaft belts maintain the proper tension is also important.
-With new saws, it’s a good idea to run them an hour or so and then retighten the belts.
+With new saws, it's a good idea to run them an hour or so and then retighten the belts.
 But like greasing, avoid going overboard.
-Over-tightening could damage the belts and bearings.
+Over-tightening the belts could damage the belts and bearings.
 After that, routinely check the belt tension until the belts have stretched to their limit.

+Many experts say belt tension is the most important part of maintenance on concrete saws.
 If the belt happens to slip, saws can vibrate dramatically.
-Vibration can lead to premature wear to components, damage to the saw’s frame, and reduced blade life.
+Vibration can lead to premature wear to components, damage to the saw's frame, and reduced blade life.
 A squealing sound is another indication that a belt is slipping.
 At that point, the belt needs to be tensioned immediately to avoid wear and potential damage.

-Lessen the abuse
+Lessen the Abuse

 Sawing concrete creates especially difficult operating conditions for saws.
 Even when wet sawing, concrete generates fine dust particles that can easily make their way into bearings.